umi523/CovidCaseReporter/README.md

 # Covid Case Reporter
 ## A Guide To University Students How to Code in C++

-Dillinger is a console based application, It is designed for a University specific to report its cases.
+CovidCaseReporter is a console based application, It is designed for a University specific to report its cases.
 Written in C++.

 ## Features